Authorize access to blobs using Microsoft Entra ID

 - Storage Blob Data Reader: Use to grant read-only permissions to Blob storage resources.

-- Storage Blob Delegator: Get a user delegation key to use to create a shared access signature that is signed with Azure AD credentials for a container or blob.
+- Storage Blob Delegator: Get a user delegation key to use to create a shared access signature that is signed with Microsoft Entra credentials for a container or blob.

 To learn how to assign an Azure built-in role to a security principal, see Assign an Azure role for access to blob data.
 To learn how to list Azure RBAC roles and their permissions, see List Azure role definitions.

 Only roles explicitly defined for data access permit a security principal to access blob data.
-Built-in roles such as Owner, Contributor, and Storage Account Contributor permit a security principal to manage a storage account, but do not provide access to the blob data within that account via Azure AD.
+Built-in roles such as Owner, Contributor, and Storage Account Contributor permit a security principal to manage a storage account, but don't provide access to the blob data within that account via Microsoft Entra ID.
 However, if a role includes Microsoft.Storage/storageAccounts/listKeys/action, then a user to whom that role is assigned can access data in the storage account via Shared Key authorization with the account access keys.
 For more information, see Choose how to authorize access to blob data in the Azure portal.

 For detailed information about Azure built-in roles for Azure Storage for both the data services and the management service, see the Storage section in Azure built-in roles for Azure RBAC.
-Additionally, for information about the different types of roles that provide permissions in Azure, see Classic subscription administrator roles, Azure roles, and Azure AD roles.
+Additionally, for information about the different types of roles that provide permissions in Azure, see Azure roles, Microsoft Entra roles, and classic subscription administrator roles.

 Azure role assignments may take up to 30 minutes to propagate.